Gülnuş Sultan

-Emetullah Rabia Gülnuş Sultan (گلنوش امت الله رابعه سلطان; 1642 – 6 November 1715) was the chief consort of Ottoman Sultan Mehmed IV, Haseki sultan of the Ottoman Empire from 1664 to 1687, as well as the mother of Ottoman sultans, Mustafa II and Ahmed III and the Valide sultan of the Ottoman Empire from 1695 to 1715.
+Emetullah Rabia Gülnûş Sultan (گلنوش امت الله رابعه سلطان; c.1642 – 6 November 1715) was the chief consort of Ottoman Sultan Mehmed IV, Haseki sultan of the Ottoman Empire from 1660 to 1687, the mother of Ottoman sultans Mustafa II and Ahmed III, and the Valide sultan of the Ottoman Empire from 1695 to 1715.
 She was one of the prominent figures during the era of the Sultanate of Women which spanned for nearly 200 years and ended with her death in 1715.
 She is considered to be the last powerful imperial consort and Valide sultan in Ottoman history.

 Early life

-Gülnuş Sultan was born in 1642 in the town of Rethymno, Crete, when the island was under Venetian rule, the daughter of a Greek Orthodox priest.
-A minor theory saw instead Gülnuş Sultan belonged to the Venetian Verzini family which had settled the city.
+Gülnuş Sultan was born in 1642 in the town of Rethymno, Crete, when the island was under Venetian rule, the daughter of a Greek Orthodox priest, and her birth name was Evmania Voria.
+According to a minor theory, Gülnuş Sultan instead belonged to the Venetian Verzini family which had settled the city.

 She was captured by the Ottomans during the invasion of Crete in 1645.

 As Haseki Sultan

 The Ottoman army invaded the island during the Cretan War; she was captured as a very young girl when the Ottomans conquered Rethymno in 1645, taken as a slave and was sent to Constantinople.
 She was renamed Emetullah Rabia Gülnuş and was given a thoroughly Ottoman education in the harem department of Topkapi Palace and soon attracted the attention of the Sultan, Mehmed IV, and became his concubine.
 He was famous for his hunting expeditions in the Balkans and used to take her, his favourite, to these expeditions.
 She was described as a curvy woman with long black curly hair.
 They had at least six children, among them two sons both of whom became Sultans, Mustafa II and Ahmed III.
 Ahmed was born in Dobruca during one of the hunting expeditions of Mehmed IV.
-Her rivalry with Gülbeyaz, an odalisque of Mehmed IV led to a tragic end.
+Her rivalry with Gülbeyaz, an odalisque of Mehmed IV, led to a tragic end.

 Gülnûş Sultan's participation in the campaigns during her 27-year haseki period and her knowledge of political developments, her long haseki period together with Hatice Turhan Valide Sultan as the haseki of Mehmed IV and the mother of Prince Mustafa and Prince Ahmed, and her financial power virtually prepared her for the institution of Valide Sultan.
 She gained value as she served the Ottoman dynasty, and her status as the sultan's favorite shaped her future.
 Her participation in male-specific activities, such as hunting and campaigns, thanks to her husband's affection for her, gave her advantages unique to male members of the dynasty.
 She enjoyed these until her death, earning a place in history through the structures she commissioned and her role in politics.
 In other words, her harem journey, which began as a female slave, turned out to be more advantageous for her as she prioritized service to the dynasty and embraced masculine roles.